10 "helping" professions and how to train for them

 Who you'll help: Counselors help those in need of support or direction, which can include virtually everyone at some point in their lives.

 What you'll make: Counselors' salaries vary tremendously with specialty and experience.
-According to 2010 data from the BLS, school counselors earned the most with a median annual salary of $53,380, though the top 10 percent earned more than $86,250.
-Substance abuse counselors tended to earn the least with median annual earnings of $38,120.
+According to 2015 data from the BLS, school counselors earned the most with a median annual salary of $53,660, though the top 10 percent earned more than $87,640.
+Substance abuse counselors tended to earn the least with median annual earnings of $39,980.
 Marriage and family therapists and mental health counselors fell somewhere in the middle.
 Those working in private practice, for colleges, or in specialty hospitals generally earn the most.
-The most financially rewarding states for counselors of all types include: New Jersey, Alaska, Maryland, Hawai'i and Wisconsin.
+The most financially rewarding states for counselors of all types include: New Jersey and the District of Columbia.

 Who's well-suited: Often the best candidates are those who have benefited from counselors at some point in their own lives.
 "People choose careers that they are familiar with," notes Roberts.
 "I've had clients go into social services or counseling because a school (counselor) helped them when they were young."

 According to the BLS, counselors should have a strong desire to help others and should be able to inspire respect, trust and confidence.
 They must also be excellent communicators.